Our Decision to Raise Bilingual Children

 The bilingual journey hasn’t always been easy

 It can sometimes be a real struggle, for me and my children.
-Sometimes is is easier to just let him say what they want in whatever language they want, but we have tried to be consistent.
-We always make sure we correct him if they speak to either of us in the opposite language.
-Eg if he tells me something in Italian, I ask him to repeat it in English, and the other way around with my husband.
+Sometimes is is easier to just let him say what they want in whatever language they want, but we have tried to be consistent and create the need We always make sure we correct them if they speak to either of us in the opposite language.
+Eg if my son tells me something in Italian, I ask him to repeat it in English, and the other way around with my husband.
 Being consistent I have found is the key.

 At first J had a preference for English as he spent most of his time with myself during the days, I was actually worried that he wouldn’t speak Italian, but living in Italy I really had nothing to worry about.
 Soon enough his Italian took over and by age 2 he was speaking simple, but full sentences in both languages.